 NOTE: Relocating a security container and/or rearranging furniture within an alarmed room may interfere with the electronic protective system.
-Therefore, physical security personnel from HS-91 must conduct a security system performance test immediately after the move.
+Therefore, Survey Team personnel from AU-42 may require that a security system performance test be conducted immediately after the move.